 The 1996-97 Topps Chrome Steve Nash card is the top option for collectors.
 It has a plain action shot with a limited design and a chromium finish.
 Because the Kobe Bryant rookie gets much of the interest, the Steve Nash card is probably a little undervalued.
 Centering in this set is spotty, so graded versions can command a premium.

-Easily the boldest design of the group, 1996-97 Finest relies heavily on a look that Nash look as though he is breaking through a metal barrier.
-This Steve Nash card represents another bargain for collectors.
+Easily the boldest design of the group, 1996-97 Finest relies heavily on a look that Nash appear as though he is breaking through a metal barrier.
+This Steve Nash card represents another relative bargain for collectors.

 1996-97 SP took their design a different direction than many of the other products from the same year.
 The first-year Steve Nash card features only a non-action profile shot of Nash and a thick blue border on the left.